thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 # The Resurrection

-## Why did Jesus need to die at the cross?
+## Why did Jesus need to Die at the Cross?

 What would cause the Son of Man to do the unthinkable?
 What made Him give His life as a substitute for each of us?
 *The death of Jesus is for every day of our lives, not just an event once a year at Easter.*